mhalomari/mhalomari.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Senior AI Consultant and Strategist for the UK leading conveyancing giant and legal tech leader Simplify Ltd and as a research fellow at the University of Liverpool.
-As a professional with a background in academia and expertise in machine learning, data science, and AI consulting, I am passionate about developing real-world AI and automation solutions.
-I stay current with research advancements and possess the ability to apply deep thinking to solve complex issues across various industries.
-Driven to deliver value through Artificial Intelligence, I possess emotional intelligence to understand and address the concerns of colleagues and support the adoption of disruptive technologies.
-My approach to problem-solving incorporates the use of lean six sigma thinking and methodologies, thorough capability analysis, and an understanding of different processes and their value.
-I excel in scoping and identifying opportunities for AI implementation across the value chain and developing solutions that seamlessly integrate with a client's systems, processes, and people.
+Accomplished Senior Research Fellow and AI Consultant with a Ph.D. in Computing, experienced in machine learning, data science, and AI consulting.
+Expertise in Python, deep learning, and NLP, with a strong ability to solve complex problems, design and implement AI solutions across industries.

+As the former Dean of Engineering at Applied Science University (Jordan), I bring over 10 years of experience in academic leadership, research, and engineering education.
+During my tenure, I oversaw the development and implementation of a variety of innovative engineering programs and the establishment of several sustainable campus centres.
+In addition, I led a team of over 250 faculty and staff members to secure international accreditation for all engineering programs.

+Proficient in lean six sigma methodologies, project management, and leadership.
+Strong analytical and problem-solving skills, with an ability to think critically and creatively.
+Excellent communication and interpersonal skills, with an ability to work effectively in a team and build strong relationships with stakeholders.
+Proven track record in scoping and identifying opportunities for AI implementation, and developing solutions that seamlessly integrate with client's systems, processes, and people.

+In addition, I have extensive experience in providing training for professionals on the implementation and integration of AI solutions.
+I have successfully trained individuals and teams on building AI strategies, digital transformation, and applying lean six sigma methodologies, enabling them to improve business performance and drive better outcomes.
+With a passion for innovation and an eye for detail, I am committed to delivering transformative AI solutions that empower businesses to realize their full potential.

 Current Positions:
 ======